pjbartlein/REarthSysSci/packages-and-data.md

 Because Windows objects to the idea of programs installing files into the `C:\Program Files` folder, R will run into trouble when it attempts to install add-in packages there.
 The most reliable work-around seems to be to create what's known as a "personal library" where the packages are stored.
 The R GUI for Windows and RStudio will generally offer to create one the first time you download a package (see the examples below), but Windows sometimes does not get the permissions entirely correct.
 The best thing to do is to create the folder yourself before downloading a package the first time, i.e., create the folder

-`C:\Users\username\Documents\R\win-library\4.0\`
+`c:\Users\bartlein\AppData\Local\R\win-library\4.3\`

 using Windows Explorer (the file manager, not Internet Explorer, the web browser), where `username` is your specific Windows user name.
-Use Windows Explorer to browse to your `\Documents` (or "`\My Documents`") folder and successively create the sub-folders `\R`, `\win-library`, and `\4.3`.
+Use Windows Explorer to browse to your `\AppData\Local\`` folder and successively create the sub-folders `\R`, `\win-library`, and `\4.3`.
-(Later, when you update R to a new version (e.g. R 4.3.2) you can create another new personal library folder named, for example, `C:\Users\username\Documents\R\win-library\4.3\`, move the old packages there, and then use R or RStudio to update them.)
+(Later, when you update R to a new version (e.g. R 4.4.0) you can create another new personal library folder named, for example, `C:\Users\username\AppData\Local\R\win-library\4.4\`, move the old packages there, and then use R or RStudio to update them.)

 **3. Installing a single package**

 Much of the time only a single package must be installed.
 In those instances, using the Console command line, or RStudio is quite efficient.
-The following illustrates several different ways that, for example, the `sp` or "spatial" package can be installed.
+The following illustrates several different ways that, for example, the `sf` or "simple features" package can be installed.

 The various ways of running R (Windows or Mac OS X/macOS GUIs, RStudio) all have in common the simple Console command-line approach, where the following can be typed in or copied to the "Console" window (*Note that the package name here must be surrounded by quotes*):